stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Web Clients #

 Use the [axios](https://github.com/axios/axios) library for your Web client software, such as downloading files or working with APIs.
 The HTTP software that is included with Node.js uses callbacks, rather than the newer  promises style of API.

+[Cheerio](https://cheerio.js.org/) provides an implementation of the jQuery API for reading and processing HTML documents with Node.js.

 [Puppeteer](https://github.com/GoogleChrome/puppeteer) enables you to automate copies of Google Chrome and Chromium Web browsers.